NicoHood/HoodLoader2/Readme.md

 ### How to upload sketches to the 16u2 via IDE

 You can now use the 16u2 as normal Arduino USB board like a Leonardo/Micro/Teensy.
 Therefore you still need to get some software and install it properly.
+Arduino IDE 1.5.8 or higher is recommended.

 #### CDC Driver installation: